 Monkfish are a slow-moving fish that waits on the seabed for its prey, small fish, which it lures to its huge mouth using a modified dorsal fin-ray as a lure.
 Two species of monkfish are caught by Cornish fishermen.
 The white monkfish Lophius piscatorius and the less common, black bellied monkfish Lophius budegassa.
 Monkfish are a long-lived species.
 Maximum reported age is 24 years.
 Females mature at 9-11 years at about 70 - 90cm, males at around 6 years at 50cms.
 Females can attain a length of 2m and a weight of 40kgs.
 Males rarely grow beyond 1m.
 Monkfish spawn between January and July, in deep water off the edge of the continental shelf, in water depths down to 1000m.
 They do not spawn in the areas most commonly fished by Cornish fishermen.
 Eggs are released in a buoyant, gelatinous ribbon or 'egg veil' that may measure more than 10m in length.
 Monkfish are also found in coastal waters with the continental shelf of the Cornish coast being an important area for juveniles.
 The species vulnerability score is high (69% for L. budegassa.
 (Cheung et all 2009, www.fishbase.org).

 Black bellied monkfish are commonly caught by beam trawlers, by gill netters and by demersal trawlers.
 They are a valuable component of the catch.
-There are issues with unwanted by-catch of dolphins and porpoises in gill nets but the EU regulation making the use of cetacean scaring pingers mandatory in boats over 12m in length has reduced the risk of this being a problem for many of the larger boats working offshore, although use of pingers by smaller boats is still not mandatory and is currently rarely seen.
+There are issues with unwanted by-catch of dolphins and porpoises in gill nets but the EU regulation making the use of cetacean scaring pingers mandatory in boats over 12m in length has reduced the risk of this being a problem for many of the larger boats working offshore, although use of pingers by smaller boats is still not mandatory and by catch is not documented by the industry.

 Live oysters are mainly served raw.
 All you need is a knife, a bottle of good wine, and a little lemon or tobasco and away you go!